The Archer or the Prey, We Will Always Stay: Analysis of Taylor Swift’s “The Archer”

 Photo by Abby McMorris

-Each and every verse that ornaments “The Archer,” and Swift’s performance of it at The Eras Tour as part of the setlist and also as a surprise song showcases her innate poeticism, envious vulnerability, artistry, sheer strength, and talent.
+Each and every verse that ornaments “The Archer” and Swift’s performance of it at the Eras Tour as part of the setlist and also as a surprise song showcases her innate poeticism, envious vulnerability, artistry, sheer strength, and talent.

 As “The Archer” arrives at its conclusion, Swift answers her own question: “Who could stay?
 You could stay…Combat, I'm ready for combat.”
 Whether Swift was talking to her long-time lover, her truest friends, her family, or her fans, Swifties let Swift know that she didn’t even need to ask.